John Fogerty’s Creedence Gig Was the Best of Times, Worst of Times

 Creedence never crossed the line from best selling rock band to cultural icon… [John Fogerty] had no affinity for the obvious image-making ploys: flamboyant freakery, messianism, sex, violence.
 Nor was he a flashy ironist.
 Instead, he reflected intelligence, integrity and moderation.Ellen Willis

 After the 1968 song “Susie Q” broke through the Top 40 charts, Creedence began its radio domination with hits such as “Born on the Bayou,” “Fortunate Son” and “Bad Moon Rising,” culminating in its first number one single, “Proud Mary,” which was eventually covered by over 100 artists, most notably Ike & Tine Turner in 1971.
-Here is that song performed live in all its “swampiness” in 1969, published by DiscoBar80 and via Fantasy Records and YouTube:
+Here is “Proud Mary” lip-synched in a live studio in 1969, just over three minutes long, published by ForbiddeninGermany1 and YouTube:

 Creedence Goes South